RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-about-body-4" class="accordion-collapse collapse" aria-labelledby="faq-about-header-3" data-bs-parent="#faq-about">
         <div class="accordion-body">
           <p>
-            Most of our classes are 1 hour long.
+            Our classes are generally 1 hour long.
 The only class that is 1.5 hours long, is the Advanced program.
           </p>
         </div>
       </div>